zcahtwu/MSc-project/README.md

 except where explicitly indicated in the text.
 The report may be freely copied and distributed provided the source is explicitly acknowledged.

+This repository contain the code for my MSc DSML project.
+The visulisation of the results of 4 experiments are also included.